mohammad1498ikhsan-star/zk-poseidon-tree-updater/README.md

 - The `./scripts` directory includes a build script for the `./circuits/circuit.circom` circuit.
 - The `./src/index.ts` file contains all the helper functions needed for generating and verifying proofs.
-- The `./bundle-test.js` and the `./test/proof.test.ts` files contain a minimal example on how to generate and verify proofs
+- The `./bundle-test.js` and the `./test/proof.test.ts` files contain a minimal e xample on how to generate and verify proofs

 # Startup instructions